By Suroor Alikhan

-One thing worth noting is a bonus section that contains advice from people—bloggers, tour guides and others—who were asked for a single tip they would give visitors to Italy.
+One thing worth noting is a bonus section that contains advice from people—bloggers, tour guides, and others—who were asked for a single tip they would give visitors to Italy.

-My favourite: “Don’t stint on the gelato”!
+My favorite: “Don’t stint on the gelato”!

-Rather than tell you what to see and where to go, De Maio tries to give you a sense of the culture and the people, showing you how to get the best from your trip, all dispensed with a healthy dose of humour.
+Rather than tell you what to see and where to go, De Maio tries to give you a sense of the culture and the people, showing you how to get the best from your trip, all dispensed with a healthy dose of humor.
 This book will be the delight of first-timers to Italy but repeat visitors will also have plenty to discover within its pages.

-Narrow Dog to Carcassonne
+Review – Narrow Dog to Carcassonne

 by Terry Darlington